 What they need to do is make the cheque process a combination physical/electronic hybrid.
-Imagine writing a cheque and consulting your account by way of online banking or mobile app.
-Here’s how I imagine an improve cheque-writing process.
+Imagine writing a cheque and consulting your account by way of online banking or a mobile app.
+Here’s how I imagine an improved cheque-writing process.

 For companies with larger volumes of these cheques to deposit, all they have to do is scan all of them and email them to a bank email account that processes them.

 No more “The check is in the mail”.
 No more runs to the bank.
 No more searching for your bank’s ATM hoping it supports deposits.
 If they aren’t going away (and I don’t think they are), cheques are seriously due for an upgrade.
 What do you think?

 Update: Thanks to a tip from Alex, it appears that I’m not the only one that shares an interest in changing how cheques are used.
 ING Direct, a popular direct banking institution here in Canada offers smartphone cheque deposits with their mobile application.
 The process includes taking a photo of the front and back of the cheques and the amount of deposit is limited to a dollar amount over time.